-F-1.1 Apply two strips of 25 mm wide transparent pressure sensitive tape to the print area of each container, one piece along the length of the container, and the other round the circumference.
+Apply two strips of 25 mm wide transparent pressure sensitive tape to the print area of each container, one piece along the length of the container, and the other round the circumference.
 The position should be varied from container to container, if possible covering the whole print area in stages.
 Press the tape firmly into the container with a thumb and leave for 15 s.
 Pull off the tape slowly and then rapidly with a jerk.

 F-2 OBSERVATION

-F-2.1 Record whether the print is removed or not.
+Record whether the print is removed or not.

 ANNEX G